isaacnmm/pestpolicy-hugo2XX/content/posts/best-gutter-guards-for-box-gutters/index.md

 * Box gutters vary greatly in width and depth.
 Ensure the chosen product can be effectively fitted to your specific dimensions.
 Professional companies can custom-fabricate.
 For DIY, look for brands offering wider widths or those that are easily cut and joined.
 ---

-Box [gutters](https://pestpolicy.com/best-gutter-guards/), also known as internal gutters, parallel gutters, or trough gutters, are a distinctive and often concealed type of [gutter](https://pestpolicy.com/best-gutter-guards-for-flat-roof/) system.
+Box [gutters](https://pestpolicy.com/best-gutter-guards/),also known as internal gutters, parallel gutters, or trough gutters, are a distinctive and often concealed type of [gutter](https://pestpolicy.com/best-gutter-guards-for-flat-roof/)system.

 Unlike traditional external gutters that are visible along the eaves, box gutters are integrated directly into the roof structure, typically rectangular in shape and hidden behind a parapet wall or within a roof valley.